turnerjennings/dynautomate/docs/index.md

 ## Installation

-    Package not available on pip pending full testing.
-Repository can be downloaded and installed locally.
+Package is not available on pip pending full testing.
+Repository can be downloaded and installed locally:

+    py -m pip install .

 ## Project Overview